Save thousands by improving your credit score

 There are three objectives here.
 The first is to move all your balances to a couple of credit cards with the longest histories.
 The second is to eliminate temptations to shop on credit.
 The third is to go here and get The Credit Report & Credit Score Management & Repair Checklist.

-3. Lower your credit utilization ratio (when going down is more than fun)
+3. Lower your credit utilization ratio (going down is more than fun)

 Your credit utilization is the amount of revolving debt you have divided by your available revolving credit.
 Banks think borrowers who use less than 30% of their available credit are less risky.
 Fifty percent is the threshold for negatively affecting your credit score.
 So, get your credit utilization below 50%, and your credit score will improve.